MV Doña Marilyn: Aftermath

 A few days after the committee was formed, the National Telecommunications Commission (NTC) suspended 14 further cargo and passenger vessels after inspecting 216 of them across the country due to malfunctioning navigational and communication facilities, so as to heighten standards for sea faring vessels after the Doña Marilyn incident.

 The wreck of Doña Marilyn was first sighted by a fisherman named Bonifacio Rodrigo, who reportedly saw the sunken vessel on November 10 while he was diving in an area near Manoc-manoc Island, also known as La Manok Island.

 Three weeks after the ship's sinking, Eliodoro Salgado Sr., the father of Capt.
 Salgado, offered to help the National Bureau of Investigation (NBI) under Ramon Barrot in finding his son, who at the time was reportedly hiding in Maripipi Island in the province of Biliran.
 Some survivors such as Alex Moron Jr. claimed seeing him board a life raft after he abandoned ship.

 Soon after, NBI senior agent Zosimo Pebrero confirmed Capt.
 Salgado's presence in Barangay Ol-og, Maripipi, and a monetary reward of ₱50,000 was set for whoever was able to capture him.
 According to Speaker Pro Tempore Antonio Cuenco who was leading the search for Salgado, barangay officials refused to cooperate with NBI officials when they arrived on the island, and stated that he could be compelled to request for their arrests if necessary.

+Wreck

 The wreck of the ship lies off the island of Malapascua, where it has been made into a diving attraction.
+It's been reported that the wreck site has had some of its features missing due to illegal salvaging for scrap metal selling.

 Survivors

-Ten survivors were initially declared by October 26, 1988: